AlexTechLegend/Unhinged/README.md

 4. Add an optional note and click **Save Note** to store it using `chrome.storage.sync`.

 The analysis logic is stubbed for demonstration but shows where a real AI model could be integrated.

+## Analyzer Features

+The extension includes a small analysis module that demonstrates how trade signals could be generated.
+The sample data is synthetic, but the module illustrates:

+* Moving-average crossover and RSI calculations
+* Naive candlestick pattern detection
+* Automatic support/resistance level identification
+* Risk/reward estimation and simple backtesting

+These outputs appear below the captured screenshot inside the sidebar.
+They can be saved along with notes for later review.

 ## Testing